MaillPierre/SWKrimpSim/README.md

 ## Content of the repository

 Source code of the approach for a structural similarity of RDF graphs based on frequent patterns, and its related experiments.
+In this project, it is included the code for the proposal to evaluate the evolution of a dataset currently submitted to ISWC'18.

-+ The [SWPattern folder](https://github.com/MaillPierre/SWKrimpSim/tree/master/SWPattern) contains the source code for the conversion of RDF datasets and updates to transaction, and their comparison using codetables.
++ The [SWPattern folder](https://github.com/MaillPierre/SWKrimpSim/tree/master/SWPattern) contains the source code for the conversion of RDF datasets and updates to transaction, and their comparison and evaluation using codetables.

 + The [Scripts folder](https://github.com/MaillPierre/SWKrimpSim/tree/master/scripts) contains the scripts used to retrieve code tables from Vreeken's implementations of KRIMP and SLIM.